zihanye96/Cluster-Analysis-WCMA/README.md

 # Clustering The WCMA Digital Collection
 This project was done for my Data Mining class at Williams College in spring 2018.
-Along with my partner, Yolanda Zhao, I analyzed images in the data set of digitized artworks to cluster the collection using sets of newly defined features that aim to capture (dis)similarity outside of traditional criterion (ex. artist, date, and genre)
+Along with my partner, Yolanda Zhao, I analyzed images in the data set of digitized artworks to cluster the collection using sets of newly defined features that aim to capture (dis)similarity outside of traditional criterion (ex. artist, date, and genre).

 ## Introduction